 Top Private & Secure Email Providers In 2021

-I have compiled the list of top private & secure email providers based on features provided to enhance the users’ privacy and their servers’ locations (also their track records).
-Servers’ locations play an important in keeping companies’ data private & secure.
+I’ve compiled a list of the best private and secure email providers based on the features they offer to protect customers’ privacy and the locations of their servers (also their track records).
+The location of servers is critical in keeping a company’s data secret and secure.

-One of the best locations to have private servers in Switzerland.
-Switzerland is the most secure place for keeping private data.
-It is called the data heaven on the Earth.
+One of the greatest places in Switzerland to host private servers.
+Switzerland is the safest place to keep private data.
+It is known as the Earth’s data heaven.

-It’s important to note that all the data stored in Switzerland isn’t illegal.
-Most companies keep their databases in Switzerland to keep their users’ data out of the reach of private and government agencies.
+It is critical to clarify that all data held in Switzerland is not unlawful.
+Most businesses retain their databases in Switzerland to keep the data of their customers out of the hands of private and government organisations.

-TutaNota is the second most popular secure email provider.
-TutaNota provides an encrypted inbox, and its servers are located in Germany.
+TutaNota is the most widely used secure and private email service.
+TutaNota offers an encrypted inbox and has servers in Germany.

-Basic use of TutaNota is free.
-Free users get 1 user, 1 GB storage, limited search, and one calendar.
-In just a small amount of 12 euros, you get to use the premium features of TutaNota, including 1 custom domain, unlimited search, multiple calendars, 5 aliases, Inbox rules, and email support.
-With a paid plan, you also get to add users for an additional price of 12 euros.
+TutaNota’s basic functionality is free.
+Free users are limited to one user, one GB of storage, a limited search, and one calendar.
+TutaNota’s premium capabilities, including 1 custom domain, limitless search, multiple calendars, 5 aliases, Inbox rules, and email support, are available for only 12 euros.
+A subscription plan also includes the ability to add users for an extra fee of 12 euros.

-If you want more, go for the Teams plan that costs 48 euros/year.
-Users can also choose to pay for a specific feature to get more aliases, more storage, Whitelabel, etc.
+If you want more, the Teams plan, which costs 48 euros a year, is the way to go.
+Users can additionally pay for a specific feature such as more aliases, larger storage, Whitelabel, and so on.